Political Leadership

 How can we understand and assess national political leaders?
 Are they motivated by greed for office or altruistic aims?
 How do we know a successful leader from an unsuccessful one?

-I argue (here) that there are two separate dimensions of leadership that need to be assessed.
+A distinction can be made between two separate dimensions of leadership.
 One is leadership by political cunning – whereby leadership involves winning and maintaining power.
 The second is leadership by political conscience – whereby leadership involves doing what is morally good.
-The complete leader does both.
+The complete leader does both.https://theconversation.com/game-of-thrones-what-machiavelli-might-have-made-of-the-politics-in-westeros-117696

 Achieving both, however, can be very difficult and has eluded many leaders throughout time.
-Even leaders from Game of Thrones.
+Even leaders from Game of Thrones struggle.

 A layered approach to the policy impact of political leaders